Charles Vial de Sainbel

-Charles Vial de Sainbel or Saint Bel (1753–1793) was a French veterinary surgeon who settled in England.
+Charles Vial de Sainbel or Saint Bel (1753–1793) was a French veterinary surgeon who settled in the Kingdom of Great Britain.
 He was born at Lyons; studied under Claude Bourgelat; became assistant-surgeon and public demonstrator at the veterinary college at Lyons in 1773; distinguished himself during an epizootic among horses in France in 1774; became assistant-professor at the Royal Veterinary College, Paris; veterinary surgeon and physician at Lyons; equerry to Louis XVI and chief of manege at the academy at Lyons.
 He came to England in 1788; the Veterinary College of London was instituted with Sainbel as professor in 1791.
 He wrote works on veterinary surgery (some published posthumously).

 France

 Charles Vial de Sainbel was born at Lyons on 28 January 1753, during the mayoralty of his grandfather.
 The family had long possessed an estate at Sain-Bel, near Lyons.
 His grandfather, the mayor, and both his parents died in 1756, and he was educated by his guardian, M. de Flesseille.
 He early displayed so marked a fondness for studying the organisation of animals that at the age of sixteen he began to attend the veterinary school, where M. Péan was then the professor, and in 1772 he gained the prize offered by the Royal Society of Medicine, with an essay On the Grease or Watery Sores in the Legs of Horses.
 He also studied under the great Claude Bourgelat, the father of veterinary science.
 He was appointed in 1772 lecturer and demonstrator to a class of sixteen pupils, and in 1773 he was made upper student, assistant-surgeon, and one of the public demonstrators, a post of great importance on account of the extensive practice which it involved and the opportunity it afforded of obtaining patrons.
 In 1774 an extensive epizootic raged among the horses in many provinces of France, and Sainbel was ordered to choose five students from the veterinary college at Lyons to accompany him in his provincial visits, and to assist in stopping the outbreak of disease.
 He accomplished his mission so satisfactorily that the King sent for him to Paris, and appointed him one of the junior professorial assistants at the Royal Veterinary College in the metropolis.
 Here he soon incurred the envy of his senior colleagues, one of whom threatened to have him confined in the Bastille by a lettre de cachet.
 He therefore left Paris and returned to Lyons, where he practised for some time as a veterinary physician and surgeon.
 He then held for five years the post of professor of comparative anatomy in the veterinary college at Montpellier.
 He afterwards returned to Paris under the patronage of the Prince de Lambesc, and was appointed one of the equerries to Louis XVI, and chief of the manège at the academy of Lyons, posts which he retained for three years.